selenium-compose/selenium-compose.io/content/conditions/presence.md

 toc: true
 ---

-`presence` waits until at least one WebElement is physically present in the DOM at the given location at any state
+`presence` waits until at least one WebElement is physically present in the DOM at the given location at any state.

 ## Properties